sassoftware/ci360-extensions/code/ci360-connector-sas-stp-integration-using-python-flask/README.md

 ### Flask Prerequisites

+- Recommended to have the latest Python (Python 3.13.0) installed on the Server.
+  Note: This service has been tested on 3.13.0, yet earlier 3.x versions of Python may work fine too.

-Make sure you have the latest Python (Python 3.13.0) installed on the Server.
-Copy the "Python Flask" folder from this repository to the Server.
+- Copy the "Python Flask" folder from this repository to the Server.

-Here is a list of Python libraries that you may need to install before running this Flask service.
+- List of required Python libraries:
   Do a pip install <library name> to install these libraries.
 For example: pip install flask.
-You can also run the "Install Python Libraries.bat" file in the "Python Flask" folder to install these libraries on the server.
+  Alternatively, run the "Install Python Libraries.bat" file in the "Python Flask" folder to install these libraries on the server.

  - flask
  - jsonify